The secret to increasing self-awareness

 “Knowing yourself is the beginning of all wisdom.”

 Developing self-awareness is not a goal; it’s the purpose of your existence.
 We spend our whole life understanding who we are.

 You are mutable.
-The one you are today is not the same you were ten years ago.
-Knowing yourself requires letting go of who you used to be too.
-Or the choices you made — what you added and subtracted to your life.
+The person you are today is not the same ‘you’ you were ten years ago.
+Knowing yourself requires letting go of who you used to be or the choices you made — what you added and subtracted to your life.